 Richard Steel & Partners have been members of the National Association of Funeral Directors and their Code of Practice for over 100 years.
 We are also honoured to be members of Selected Independent Funeral Homes, a respected international organisation of family owned businesses.
 Membership is by invitation only and we have exclusively represented Hampshire for over 50 years.

 Each generation has dedicated themselves to helping the City, both professionally and through charitable and community involvement.
 Their long association with Bishop’s Waltham began in 1990 with the acquisition from the Chamberlain family of Thomas Pink & Son.
 Winchester and Bishop’s Waltham have been working closely together over the past 30 years helping the families of Hampshire.
+Our Alresford office in West Street opened in 2021 to better serve our families in the Arle & Candover Valleys.

 Iain is the fourth generation of the Steel family to head the business after joining his father over 30 years ago.
 Iain is a great supporter of the local community with direct involvement in a number of notable Winchester charities including the Theatre Royal, St John Ambulance and the Winchester Hospice.
 A former national examiner for Funeral Directors as well as Secretary for the European Group of Selected Independent Funeral Homes for nearly 20 years.
 Iain continues to be an influential figure in the funeral profession both within the UK and overseas, whilst working day to day with his dedicated team.